 Please contact Nordic Ecolabelling if you have any queries or require further information.
-See page 3 for addresses.
+See contact information in the beginning of this document.
 Further information and assistance (such as calculation sheets or electronic application help) may be available.
 Visit the relevant national website for further information.